 The clue to the main function of rate of growth is the statement in EN14081-1 that the visual grading rule needs to have either the rate of growth, or the density.

-So a faster growing tree grows more earlywood, relative to the amount of latewood, and so the timber is less dense, and typically less strong, as a result.
+So a faster growing spruce tree grows more earlywood, relative to the amount of latewood, and so the timber is less dense (although correlation is quite weak), and typically less strong, as a result (although again, with weak correlation for normally sized pieces of timber).
 Density means more of the strength giving cell wall material in the wood, but simple density does not tell the whole picture, as it depends how the strength-giving material is arranged and composed – especially the arrangement of cellulose (“microfibril angle”) which is one of the things that changes with radial position.
 In Sitka spruce, the correlation between density and strength (or stiffness) of structural size timber is not very strong (partly due to it having a relatively dense juvenile core wood compared to other conifers) – and so density alone is not a good predictor of strength.
 This means that rate of growth as an estimate of density per se, isn’t very helpful as a predictor of strength.

 It gets even more complicated when it comes to hardwoods, where ring width and density are connected in more complicated ways – and the relationship may actually work in the other direction (wide ring means denser wood for some species).
 (See here for more information)